TeamPrometheusVITV/Recruitments-26-27/Tasks/demo_scenario_1.md

 # Project Scenario: RoboCup Preparation for Team Prometheus

 **Objective:**
-Prepare and deliver a fully integrated prototype for the upcoming RoboCup Robosoccer competition in the SSL (Small Sized League).
+Prepare and deliver a fully integrated prototype for the upcoming RoboCup humanoid competition in the kid's League.

 Below are sample project tasks provided in a non-sequential order.
 Use your project planning skills to reorder them, assign realistic start and end dates, and identify dependencies among tasks.